Asgaros/asgaros-forum/readme.txt

 == Changelog ==
 * Fixed: Broken URLs when using certain custom permalink structures
-* Fixed: Dont show who is online in profiles/memberslist when this functionality is disabled = 1.9.0 =
+* Fixed: Dont show last seen-status in profiles/memberslist when who is online-functionality is disabled = 1.9.0 =
 * Added: SEO-friendly URLs
 * Added: User option to disable mentioning notifications